microsoftgraph/msgraph-sdk-design/tasks/FileUploadTask.md

 - The task should be agnostic to the kind of upload being performed so as to support for various fileUpload scenarios e.g. **DriveItem** and **FileAttachment**.
 An example of the agnostic nature of task is how the task is marked as completed considering different response formats from each API:
   - If the response status is a 201.
   - An additional case for OneDrive is, if the response status is a 200 and the response contains an "id" then the task is complete.
 - MUST NOT compress the individual slices when it uploads them.
-This is because compressing slices with content-encoding header would this leads to invalid ranges/content length headers. (e.g. for a 100 bytes file of 10*10 bytes uncompressed slices, the content length would be ~7 bytes)
+This is because compressing slices with content-encoding header leads to invalid ranges/content length headers. (e.g. for a 100 bytes file of 10*10 bytes uncompressed slices, the content length would be ~7 bytes)
 - MUST NOT compress the whole file before sending it.
 This is because it might lead to memory issues in some client contexts (needs compressed result length to [compute the range header](https://www.rfc-editor.org/rfc/rfc9110.html#section-14.1.2-3)), it's also because the content-encoding header applies to individual requests and not to the overall set of requests and the server would try to decompress each slice independently, leading to a corrupted result.

 > Note: Outlook and Print API does not allow to update an attachment after it has been uploaded.